Janet Jackson Defies Age At 52 Following 70-Pound Weight Loss

-Jackson, 52, sizzled in an edgy black leather corset that spotlighted her 70-pound post-baby weight loss.
+Jackson, 52, sizzled in an edgy black leather corset that spotlighted her 70-pound, post-baby weight loss.
 Janet accentuated her look with baggy black pants and an asymmetrical black jacket.

 The Grammy winner posted an Instagram video of the event, which was held August 17 on the rooftop of the Standard Hotel in New York City.

-On Saturday afternoon (August 18), Jackson posted a photo of herself filming a music video on a Manhattan rooftop.
+On Saturday afternoon, August 18, Jackson posted a photo of herself filming a music video on a Manhattan rooftop.

 “Are u ready for our Harlem Week block party?”
 Janet wrote in the caption.

 Lost 70 Pounds After Giving Birth In 2017